Santiagocruzi/PlanetFootball/README.md

-# PlanetFootball
+# Planet Football
-Final Project for Advanced Web Development
+Planet Football is a football entertainment website for any football enthusiast.

 <h2>Getting Started</h2>